Sarad3993/Django-Ecommerce/README.md

 <br>

-> Even after working for days and nights still there are many things left to be implemented in this project ...
-E-commerce is itself a huge project to complete single-handedly...
-Nevertheless if u 👍 this project plz give it a ⭐️.
+>If u 👍 this project plz give it a ⭐️.
 Motivates me to work further hard!..

 > Stay happy😃&nbsp; Keep Coding!